JUMP TO:

 For this recipe, a medium-sized baking dish is recommended.
 You can use a square or rectangular baking dish that measures approximately 8×8 inches or 9×9 inches.
 Alternatively, you can use a round baking dish with a diameter of 9 inches.
 If you prefer a thinner cobbler, you can use a larger baking dish, but be mindful of adjusting the baking time accordingly.

-What to Serve with Blackberry Cobbler:
+What to Serve with Kentucky Blackberry Cobbler:

 Blackberry cobbler is delicious on its own, but you can enhance the experience by serving it with various accompaniments.
 Here are some ideas: